matt-c1/llama-3-quant-comparison/README.md

 The 70B variant's weights were published as 130 GB of `bfloat16` tensors in `safetensors` format.
 The smaller variant, **8B**, weighs 15 GB.
 Thanks to quantization methods, we can run these models on consumer hardware while retaining good quality.
-I tested how much quantization affects these models, using [the MMLU test.](https://github.com/hendrycks/test)
+I tested how much quantization affects the Instruct variant of these models, using [the MMLU test.](https://github.com/hendrycks/test)

 # Results